 In 1990, the ADA, or Americans with Disabilities Act, was created to ensure that people with disabilities have the same opportunities as everyone else, and to end discrimination based on differing abilities.
 This requires businesses and organizations that serve the public to provide reasonable accommodations to employees and people with disabilities of various kinds.
 In 2016, the ADA began including web presence as part of this practice because the internet is such an important and widely used tool.
 Not wanting disabled Americans excluded, the ADA started requiring websites to become more compliant not only on desktop platforms, but also on mobile by adding mobile apps to be compliant.

-Now, months into 2019, as organizations around the world start to scramble to bring their sites into compliance, we’re hearing stories of lawsuits and threats of lawsuits for sites not being ADA compliant.
+Now, as organizations around the world start to scramble to bring their sites into compliance, we’re hearing stories of lawsuits and threats of lawsuits for sites not being ADA compliant.
 These lawsuits have mostly been geared towards widely used sites like hotels, restaurants, and retail stores, but this still caught my attention and interested me enough to want to dive into these ADA compliance issues.

 What kinds of questions do I need to be asking to feel comfortable with the new ADA regulations?

 If you’re not sure if your website is ADA compliant and you’re wondering if it’s worth looking into or what questions to be asking, we’ll hopefully help answer some of those issues below.
 Let’s get started!